SpeerSec/BuildReview-Windows/README.md

 ./BuildReview.ps1
 ```

 OR at the path output by the script.
+This script will usually take 5-10 minutes depending on the OS and size of policies.

 In cases where a policy is enforcing the execution policy simply run this instead;
 ```PowerShell